rajeshidumalla/Spam-Email-using-NNET/README.md

 The best number of hidden layer neurons is 4 which provides an accuracy of 94% in the testing set.

-Choose the optimal regularization (weight decay for parameters 0,0.1,…,1) for the structural model found above by averaging your estimators of the misclassification error on the test set.
-The average should be over 10 runs with different starting values.
-Describe your final best model obtained from the tuning process: number of hidden units and the corresponding value of the regularization parameter.
-What is an estimation of the misclassification error of your model?
+Choosing the optimal regularization (weight decay for parameters 0,0.1,…,1) for the structural model found above by averaging your estimators of the misclassification error on the test set.
+The average will be over 10 runs with different starting values.

 ## Second Model - Weight Decays